 The complete PUD submittal from K Hovnanian Homes can be found here:

 See TIMELINE for the sequence of key events, from the announcement that the golf course was closing through where things stand today.

 The current status is that First ILR and Hovnanian have submitted their proposed redevelopment plan, in the form of a “PUD,” or Planned Unit Development.
 A PUD is a type of development and regulatory process that permits a developer to meet its community and land use goals without being bound by existing zoning requirements.

-Many local and Bloomingdale residents are strongly against the idea of eliminating beautiful open space within the Village and packing in a new densely-populated subdivision.
+Many Bloomingdale residents are strongly against the idea of eliminating beautiful open space within the Village and packing in a new densely-populated subdivision.
 There are corresponding, traffic, congestion, soil and water-retention issues as well, along with the negative impact on existing residential property values.

 Welcome to the website.
 Please fully engage, sign the petition, visit frequently for new updates, and tell your friends and neighbors to join us.
 The Village wants input from Village residents…let your voice against this development be heard!